urbanjost/M_starpac/README.md

  A.  Introduction

-      STARPAC contains five user-callable subroutines for  AutoRegressive Inte- grated Moving  Average (ARIMA) modeling.
+      STARPAC contains five user-callable subroutines for  AutoRegressive Integrated Moving  Average (ARIMA) modeling.
 Three are  for computing  the least squares  estimates of  the parameters  of  an  ARIMA  model and  two  are  for computing the minimum mean square error forecasts using these estimates.
 Both the estimation and forecasting subroutines allow several levels of  control of